Unable to retrieve objects stored in SubRun from analyzer module

 I am using the trunk of novasoft, except I have changed the art version to 1_17_03.
 You can find the necessary ups/product_deps file to build against v1_17_03 at /nova/app/users/brebel/mrb/srcs/novasoft/ups/product_deps.

 The module I am running is found in AnalysisSkimmer/SkimmerAna_module.cc and the method where I am trying to access the data products is beginSubRun.
 The module can be run by doing

 nova -c skimmeranajob.fcl numu_skim_run_00018417_43.root

 and the output text to the screen will claim that it cannot find either type of data product being requested.

-#4 Updated by Kyle Knoepfel almost 5 years ago
+#4 Updated by Kyle Knoepfel about 5 years ago

 I am having trouble running the current job: